rtCamp/Frappe-Manager/docs/commands/ssl.md

 Delete an SSL certificate and go back to serving the domain over plain HTTP.

+Naming just the bench offers the domains it serves to pick from.
 Asks for confirmation unless you pass --yes. --standalone deletes an external Docker project's certificate and nginx config instead of a bench's.

 **Usage**: